Australia First Home Buyers Grant Calculator 2026

 NT HomeGrown Territory Grant: $50,000

-SA New Home, $900,000
+SA new home, $900,000

-Priya is buying a new home in Adelaide for $900,000.
-SA removed the FHOG price cap in June 2024.
-Australian citizen, aged 31, first home buyer.
+Priya buys a new home in Adelaide for $900,000.
+SA removed its price cap in June 2024.
+Citizen, aged 31, first home buyer.

-SA first home owner grant: $15,000
+SA grant: $15,000

-Zero stamp duty on new homes for eligible first home buyers
+$0 stamp duty on eligible new homes

-TAS New Home, $550,000
+TAS new home, $550,000

-TAS first home buyer grant: $30,000 (boosted rate Jul 2025)
+TAS grant: $30,000 (boosted rate, Jul 2025–Jun 2026)

-100% stamp duty concession on new home under $750,000
+100% duty concession on new homes under $750,000

-ACT Established Home, $750,000
+ACT established home, $750,000

-FHOG: $0 (no cash grant in ACT)
+Grant: $0 (no cash grant in the ACT)

-Home Buyer Concession Scheme: up to $35,238 stamp duty saving
+Home Buyer Concession Scheme: up to $35,238 saved

-Total Government Assistance: Up to $35,238
+Total assistance: up to $35,238

-FHOG Eligibility Requirements by State: Quick Reference 2025/2026
+FHOG Eligibility by State: Quick Reference (2025–26)

-| Eligibility Requirement | NSW | VIC | QLD | WA | SA | TAS | NT |
+| Requirement | NSW | VIC | QLD | WA | SA | TAS | NT |

 |---|---|---|---|---|---|---|---|